agoodship/Getting-and-Cleaning-Data---Course-Project/README.md

 4)      Add in descriptive activity names by merging the dataset with the activity list based on activity ID

+5)      Create a loop to read through column names and substitute certain patterns to create more readable output and overwrite the previous column names

-5)      create a condensed dataset that contains the means of the data grouped by subject ID and activity ID
+6)      create a condensed dataset that contains the means of the data grouped by subject ID and activity ID

-6)      Export the condensed dataset
+7)      Export the condensed dataset